Serving Size: 2 Capsules

 Lower back pain

-Complications during pregnancy and labor, including a six-time greater risk of cesarean section
+Complications during pregnancy and labour, including a six-time greater risk of cesarean section

 No one knows for sure what causes fibroids.
 Researchers think that more than one factor could play a role.
 These factors could be: